odskee/EDDNCV/README.md

 # EDDNCV
-A simple .NET / C# console stream of data from the EDDN Network
+A simple .NET / C# console app to show a real-time stream from the EDDN Network with some filtering options.
+Primary purpose is to assist in the development and debugging of third-party tools that contribute / consume EDDN data.

 ## Features
-Currently, it simply shows the stream of data from EDDN line by line in the console.
-Future versions will allow for schema filtering among other possibilities.
+Can be run without command line args to display all EDDN entries in real-time.
+Optionally, the following filters can be used to restrict what you see:
+* -uploader <uploader_ID> - Provide an uploader ID to see only entries corresponding to them.
+Note that Cmdr names / Identities are not known or available.
+* -schema <EDDN_Schema_Name> - Provide the EDDN schema to see only those responses (See https://github.com/EDCD/EDDN/tree/master/schemas).
+* -provider <Provider_Name> - Provide the software name to see entries from a specific third-part tool.
+* -fc <Fleet_Carrier_Name> - Show only docking entries against a specific fleet carrier landing location.

 ## How to Use
 You can either download, build and run the full repo (using VS or dotnet run).
 Alternatively, you can move this into your own environment: